Home

 In the 1930s, Thomas Ross followed the steps of his mentor, Bernstein.
 He started working on automata, which can be considered the first practical attempt to make a machine that would imitate a living creature in performance.
 The device seemed to suggest the routine test of animal intelligence in finding the way out of a maze.
 By trial and error, his maze-solver could learn to find its way to a correct goal on a system of toy-train tracks.

 Thomas thought of expounding on robotic engineering after successful automata practical.
-In 1935, Ross shared ideas with one of his professors at the University of Washington, the psychologist Stevenson Smith (1883-1950), who used them to construct a Robot Rat. the device was a three-wheeled vehicle about 31 cm long and 22 cm wide.
+In 1935, Ross shared ideas with one of his professors at the University of Washington, the psychologist Stevenson Smith (1883-1950), who used them to construct a Robot Rat.
+The device was a three-wheeled vehicle about 31 cm long and 22 cm wide.

 It was an invention that attracted the attention of the press.
 The Time-newspaper, Monday, 16 September 1935 published: